 9. Tools Available at RajeevPrakash.com

-This tool is particularly helpful for both beginners and experienced traders looking to streamline their decision-making process.
+This tool is useful for both beginner and experienced traders looking to make faster, more disciplined trading decisions without manual calculations.

 10. Common Mistakes When Using the Risk-Reward Ratio